 You might want to set up a time to sit down with them and fill out the application in one go.

 But the mobile app allows students and parents to start the FAFSA on the app or a desktop computer, and finish it on another device.
 You don’t have to be in front of the same computer at the same time to collaborate.

 Filling out the Free Application for Federal Student Aid doesn’t cost a thing, so you can (and should) provide your information to as many schools as you’re even remotely interested in attending (if you’d like to provide your FAFSA info to more than 10 schools, follow these steps).

 College applications, on the other hand, come with application fees averaging $40, with many schools charging $75 or more, according to U.S. News & World Report.
 So applying to every college or university you might conceivably be interested in could be prohibitively expensive.

 It goes without saying that what you’ll pay to apply to colleges pales in comparison to all of the expenses you’ll rack up getting your degree.

-Fortunately, there are many tools available to help students get a sense of not only the cost of their degree but the quality of the education they can expect to receive.
+Fortunately, many tools are available to help students get a sense of not only the cost of their degree but the quality of the education they can expect to receive.
 These tools can help students minimize the student loan debt they take on and maximize their ability to repay it.

-The Department of Education’s College Scorecard offers data on 7,000 schools, with thousands of data points providing insight key performance indicators like college completion rates, debt and repayment statistics, and post-college earnings.
+The Department of Education’s College Scorecard offers data on 7,000 schools, with thousands of data points providing insight into key performance indicators like college completion rates, debt and repayment statistics, and post-college earnings.

 College Scorecard will let you check an individual school’s net price by income, the typical debt load of graduates, graduation rate, median earnings 10 years after entering school, size and makeup of the student body, and available academic programs.